Curious4Tech/Wazuh-Deployment-Guide-Secure-Endpoint-Monitoring-for-Linux-and-Windows/Step-3-Deploy-Wazuh-Agent-Windows.md

 ---

 #### **Prerequisites**
-- Administrator privileges on the Windows endpoint.
+- Administrator privileges on the Windows endpoint, here am using Windows Server 2022.
 - A running Wazuh server set up in Step 1.
 - Network connectivity between the Windows endpoint and the Wazuh server.